BautaGmbH/publicdocs/examples.md

 Of course these API calls should be easily to port into any other programming language.
 Alternative under Unix you can use curl or on any Operating System even directly your webbrowser

+## helloblindsensor.py
+This first example script should get you easily started on how to use the data service API.
+This example demonstrates how to connect to the data service API and get the current system status (temperatures and if the system is up and running) and current version nummbers of the installed software components on the compute unit.

+## getcurrentview.py